 The options granted in Section 3(b) will expire 30 days after the date of this Agreement and may be exercised in whole or from time to time in part by written notice being given to the Company and the Sponsor Sellers by the Representatives; provided, that if such date falls on a day that is not a business day, the options granted in Section 3(b) will expire on the next succeeding business day.
-Such notice shall set forth the aggregate number of Option Shares as to which the options are being exercised, the names in which the Option Shares are to be registered, the denominations in which the Option Shares are to be issued and the date and time, as determined by the Representatives, when the Option Shares are to be delivered; provided, however, that this date and time shall not be earlier than the Closing Date nor earlier than the second business day after the date on which the options shall have been exercised (provided that such requirement shall not apply to the exercise of the options prior to the Closing Date) nor later than the fifth business day after the date on which the options shall have been exercised.
+Such notice shall set forth the aggregate number of shares of Option Stock as to which the options are being exercised, the names in which the shares of Option Stock are to be registered, the denominations in which the shares of Option Stock are to be issued and the date and time, as determined by the Representatives; when the shares of Option Stock are to be delivered; provided, however, that this date and time shall not be earlier than the Closing Date nor earlier than the second business day after the date on which the options shall have been exercised.

-If the option provided for in Section 3(b) hereof is exercised after the third Business Day immediately preceding the Closing Date, delivery of the Option Shares by the Sponsor Sellers and payment for the Option Shares by the several Underwriters through the Representatives shall be made at 10:00 A.M., New York City time, on the date specified in the corresponding notice described in the preceding paragraph or at such other date or place as shall be determined by agreement between the Representatives, the Company and the Sponsor Sellers.
-Delivery of the Option Shares shall be made to the Representatives for the respective accounts of the several Underwriters against payment by the several Underwriters through the Representatives of the purchase price thereof to or upon the order of the Sponsor Sellers by wire transfer payable in same-heaving to accounts specified by the Sponsor Sellers.
-Time shall be of the essence, and delivery at the time and place specified pursuant to this Agreement is a further condition of the obligation of each Underwriter hoped to the Option Shares shall be made through the facilities of The Depository Trust Company unless the Representatives shall otherwise instruct.
-The obligation of the Underwriter the Option Shares shall be conditioned upon receipt of, supplemental opinions, certificates and letters delivered on the Closing Date pursuant to Section 8 hereof.
+If the option provided for in Section 3(b) hereof is exercised after the third Business Day immediately preceding the Closing Date, delivery of the Option Stock by the Sponsor Sellers and payment for the Option Stock by the several Underwriters through the Representatives shall be made at 10:00 A.M., New York City time, on the date specified in the corresponding notice described in the preceding paragraph or at such other date or place as shall be determined by agreement between the Representatives, the Company and the Sponsor Sellers.
+Delivery of the Option Shares shall be made to the Representatives for the respective accounts of the several Underwriters against payment by the several Underwriters through the Representatives of the purchase price thereof to or upon the order of the Sponsor Sellers.
+Junderwriters by wire transfer payable in same-day funds to accounts specified by the Sponsor Sellers.
+Time shall be of the essence, and delivery at the time and place specified pursuant to this Agreement is a further condition of the obligation of each Underwriters to purchase the Option Shares shall otherwise instruct.
+The obligation of the Underwriters to purchase the Option Shares shall be conditioned upon receipt of, supplemental opinions, certificates and letters confirming as of such date the opinions, certificates and letters delivered on the Closing Date pursuant to Section 8 hereof.

-- 5. Offering by Underwriters.
-It is understood that the several Underwriters propose to offer the Shares for sale to the public as set forth in the Prospectus. - $6. \ \underline{Additional\ Covenants}. \ The\ Company\ agrees\ with\ the\ several\ Underwriters\ that:$
+5. Offering by Underwriters.
+It is understood that the several Underwriters propose to offer the Shares for sale to the public as set forth in the Prospectus.

+6. Additional Covenants.
+The Company agrees with the several Underwriters that: